MapcreatorIO/api-docs/source/v1/index.html.md

 ### Notes:

- - For JS this example uses our Wrapper
+ - For JS this example uses our API Wrapper
  - For PHP this example uses `GuzzleHttp`
  - We're gonna build the map defined in [this json file](/assets/map.json)